TristanSalles/EarthSurface/docs/sedtransport.rst

 Sediment properties
 ********************************

-The fundamental properties of a sediment particle, especially with regard to potential transport, are size, shape, and composition.
+The fundamental properties of a sediment particle, especially with regard to potential transport, are **size**, **shape**, **density** and **composition**.
 A population of mixed-size particles, typically found in nature, is usually described in terms of the statistical or graphical mean, sorting, skewness, and kurtosis of an appropriate sample.

 .. figure:: images/sedproperties.jpg
    :width: 85 %